 Prerequisite: ART 3091.
 An advanced course in graphic design with emphasis on illustration and preparation of portfolio comprehensives.
 May be repeated for up to 9 hours of credit.

 ART 4094 Graphic Design IV

-Prerequisite: ART 3092 or ART 4093.
-An advanced computer graphics course.
-The student will concentrate on web page design and three-dimensional modeling.
+Prerequisite: ART 3091.
+An advanced computer graphics course that concentrates on three-dimensional modeling and computer animation.
 May be repeated for up to 9 hours of credit.